 What You Eat May Help You Avoid Dementia:

-Investigators who have completed previous studies agree that a diet rich in olive oil and vegetables following the Mediterranean model may avoid dementia.
+Investigators who have completed previous studies agree that a diet rich in olive oil and vegetables following the Mediterranean model may help you avoid dementia.

 The Health and Retirement Study: